Cow's milk and children

 A severe allergy can cause bleeding in the intestines that can lead to anemia.
 But only about 1 to 3% of children under 1 year old have a milk allergy.
 It is even less common in children who are older than 1 to 3 years.

 Lactose intoleranceoccurs when the small intestine does not make enough of the enzyme lactase.
-People who are lactose intolerant can't digest lactose, which is a type of sugar found in milk and other dairy products.
+A child who is lactose intolerant can't digest lactose.
+This is a type of sugar found in milk and other dairy products.
 The condition can cause bloating and diarrhea.

-If your child has one of these problems, your doctor or nurse may recommend soy milk.
-However, many children who are allergic to milk are also allergic to soy.
+If your child has one of these problems, your health care provider may recommend soy milk.
+But many children who are allergic to milk are also allergic to soy.

 Children usually outgrow allergies or intolerances by the time they are 1 year old.
 But having one food allergy increases the risk for having other types of allergies.